-We have noticed that the need of parks is not greatly felt by the great mass of citizens in a city of this size, or at any rate it does not manifest itself so publicly as to attract attention.
+We have noticed that the need of parks is not greatly felt by the great mass of citizens in a city of this size, or at any rate it does not manifest itself so pub-licly as to attract attention.
 It should not be assumed, however, that the people do not need parks because they fail to clamor for them.
-The fact is that the great mass of the people are so engrossed in their daily work and domestic and social life that they do not fool the end of invariant into these additions to municipal activity.
+The fact is that the great mass of the people are so engrossed in their daily work and domestic and social life that they do not fool the need of immiring into these additions to municipal activity.

 do not need parks because they fail to clamor for them.
-The fact is that the great mass of the people are so engrossed in their daily work and domestic and social life that they do not feel the need of inquiring into those additions to municipal activities that a study of other municipalities would lead one to appreciate and to advovate in this city.
+The fact is that the great mass of the people are so engrossed in their daily work and domestic and social life that they do not feel the need of inquiring into those additions to municipal activi-ties that a study of other municipalities would lead one to appreciate and to advo-vate in this city.
 In sanitary matters some progress has been made, yet, if we are to judge by what has been done in more advanced cities, additional provisions for the health of the mass of the citizens are needed.
 It is recognized that public baths and public gymnasia conduce greatly to the health, morality and well being of the people.
 They are mainly sanitary, but whatever increases the general health of the public also tends to improve the morality of the public.

-It is well understood, by those who have studied the subject, that public parks, while ostensibly undertaken for the pleasure which their beauty affords the people, are also very important aids to the improvement and preservation of the health of the people.
+It is well understood, by those who have studied the subject, that public parks, while ostensibly undertaken for the pleasure which their beauty affords the peo-ple, are also very important aids to the improvement and preservation of the health of the people.
 City life, with its confinement during long hours to stores, offices, factories and the like, has a decidedly depressing effect on the general health and stamina of the bread winners.
 Even the home-keeping members of families living in the city are apt to be similarly depressed.
 This comes about mainly from the lack of invigorating exercise in the fresh air.
-Confinement and sedentary life tend to weaken the system to the point where it yields to diseases such as consumption, heart failure, apoplexy and diseases of the digestive apparatus and secretionary glands.
+Confinement and sedentary life tend to weaken the system to the point where it yields to diseases such as consump-tion, heart failure, apoplexy and diseases of the digestive apparatus and secretion-ary glands.
 What is needed as a counteractive is not stimulants, which sooner or later still further weaken the system, but exercise out-of-doors.

-Parks constitute one of the best means of drawing people out-of-doors.
 Mothers resort to parks with their little babies and children under the school age, because they can do so with a feeling of safety and pleasure.
-School children are attracted to parks mainly for active

-Then, again, city life involves a continual strain of the nerves, through the need of avoiding dangers of the factory and street and owing to the multitudinous harsh noises and the vivid and eye-tiring sights and through having to give attention to so many things and to talk to so many people.
+School children are attracted to parks mainly for active play.
+Young men and young women go to parks for tennis, basebal tion to be derived from the contemplation of landscape and of the sky and clouds.
+Then, again, city life involves a continual strain of the nerves, through the need of avoiding dangers of the factory and street and owing to the multitudinous harsh noises and the vivid and eye-tiring sights and through having to give atten-tion to so many things and to talk to so many people.
 Even to the well, this is tiring to the nerves, but to those who are delicate, it often becomes a torture.
 After all, it is to those whose nerves are tired-and they are a large proportion of the dwellers in a city-that the parks are most immediately beneficial.